Present bias: Delayed gratification

-Stanford Marshmallow Experiment
+Stanford marshmallow experiment

-The first Marshmallow Experiment was conducted at Stanford University by Walter Mischel and Ebbe B. Ebbesen in 1970.
-It led to a series of Marshmallow Experiments, which all tested children's ability to delay gratification.
+The first Stanford marshmallow experiment was conducted at Stanford University by Walter Mischel and Ebbe B. Ebbesen in 1970.
+It led to a series of marshmallow experiments, which all tested children's ability to delay gratification.
 The children were offered an immediate reward and were told that if they manage to not eat the reward right away, but instead waited for a certain period of time (approximately 15 minutes), they would get another treat.
 Age correlated positively with the capability of delayed gratification.
 There has also been a correlation found between ability to delay gratification as a child and the child's success in follow-up studies several years later.

 Political elections

-Present bias is also reflected in the choice of whether an individual participates in political elections.
+Present bias is reflected in the choice of whether an individual participates in political elections.
 Political elections are usually characterized by an immediate effort, for example making a political decision and casting the vote on election day, whereas the benefits of voting, such as favored political changes, often only occur later in the future.
 Patience is therefore a relevant factor that influences peoples' decision whether to take part in elections.
 Individuals who exhibit more patience with future political changes, also show a greater willingness to take part in political elections.
 Whereas others, who focus more on the efforts to be paid, are less likely to take part in elections.